charlescookey/Polygon/README.md

 Note: for the purposes of this discussion 0 will be considered even, the test for even or odd will be based on modulus 2, that is, if the number of intersections modulus 2 is 0 then the number is even, if it is 1 then it is odd.

-To get the union

-A = all vertices of Polygon A
-B = all vertices of Polygon B

-we find  all the intersection points, by running though all the edges of A then find if and where it intersects with B

-IP = all points where A intersects with B

-A* = All vertices in A that do not lie in B
-B* = All vertices in B that do not lie in A

-A! = All vertices in A that lie in B
-B! = All vertices in B that lie in A

-Union = A* + IP + B*
-Intersect = A! + IP + B

-DiffA = A* + IP + B!
-DiffB = B* + IP + A!